About LAN Link

 - Events that require participants to win a tournament at another event, before they are eligible to attend them, are not considered to be public events.
 Only public events can be listed.

-We will respect the copyrights of the owners of LAN groups' works.
+We will respect the copyrights of the owners of games groups' works.
 Works include, but are not limited to, images/graphics/logos, photos, and video clips.
 We will do this by seeking permission whenever and wherever necessary.
 In cases where permission cannot be obtained, but material is accessible online, we will create links to the material, rather than host it on our website.

 Times of events are always listed in the time zone local to the state, in which the events are listed under.
 Please keep this in mind if you are travelling interstate to attend a particular event.
 Please also consider daylight savings when determining times.
 Currently, Western Australia, the Northern Territory and Queensland do not observe daylight savings.